Pennsylvania Lottery: Match 6

 Match 6 consists of picking 6 numbers, from 1 through 49.
-It is drawn during the live televised Lottery drawings at 6:58:50 p.m.
+It is drawn during the live televised Lottery drawings at 6:59 p.m.
 ET.
-Nightly Players get three games for $2 (see below); betters can play in increments up to 26 drawings.
+Nightly Players get three sets of numbers for each $2 game played (see below); betters can play in increments up to 26 drawings.
 The jackpot begins at $500,000; it always is paid in a lump sum.

 Players automatically receive two free "quick picks" for each $2 played; unlike the former game Super 6 (see below), the automatic quick-picks are necessary.
 This is because, in addition to winning in the normal fashion (matching at least three numbers in one game, "base play"), a player also can win by matching enough numbers on all 3 lines ("combined play").
 In "combined play", the 18 numbers across the three lines often repeat.
 Only when there are enough "repeats" across the three lines is it possible to win the highest possible prize in the "all three lines category" (see list of prize amounts).

 Match 6 has 11 available prize amounts:

 The overall probability of winning on a $2 play is approximately 1 in 5.9.

-Match 6 originally ran from January 28, 2004 to March 10, 2009.
+Match 6 originally ran from January 28, 2004, to March 10, 2009.
 The final jackpot of this run was $900,000, and was won by one set of six numbers.
 The jackpot would have rolled down if there had been no winner.
-Match 6 was replaced by the revival of Super 7, which in turn was retired on April 31, 2010, due to poor sales.
+Match 6 was replaced by the revival of Super 7, which in turn was retired on April 27, 2010, due to poor sales.

 On June 1, 2010, however, Match 6 returned, this time replacing Mix & Match.
 Match 6's gameplay did not change from the previous version, although the drawing days are different from before.
 It was formerly drawn on Mondays and Thursdays, and also formerly Tuesdays and Fridays.
 It also has an average payout of 57.95%, up from 53% in the previous version.
 This extra money goes into the jackpot, as the lower tier prize amounts did not change.

 On August 28, 2017, Match 6 increased the frequency of drawings to seven nights per week.
-This made Pennsylvania one of the fewest lotteries to have all of its draw-games held daily.
+This made Pennsylvania one of the few lotteries to have all of its draw games held daily.

 Keno

 Pennsylvania Governor Tom Wolf signed a gaming expansion bill on October 30, 2017, making it possible for the lottery to offer Keno.

-Keno games went live on May 1, 2018 at hundreds of locations throughout the state.
+Keno games went live on May 1, 2018, at hundreds of locations throughout the state.